DanBiel2019/Automation/README.md

 FirefoxDriver and ChromeDriver classes are inherited from RemoteWebDriver class

 RemoteWebDriver class implements multiple interfaces and some are IWebDriver, IDisposable, IJavaScriptExecutor and so on

+### Firefox Add On
+In case if you are using Firefox please install the [Selenium addon](https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/).